 Create a polynomial chaos metamodel by integration on the cantilever beam

 In this example, we create a polynomial chaos metamodel by integration on the cantilever beam example.
-We choose to evaluate the coefficients of the chaos decomposition by integration using various kinds of design of experiment:
+We choose to evaluate the coefficients of the chaos decomposition by integration using various kinds of design of experiments:

-• Gauss product
+• Gauss product,

-• Latin hypercube sampling
+• Latin hypercube sampling,

-• Quasi Monte Carlo with a Sobol’ sequence
+• Quasi Monte-Carlo with a Sobol’ sequence.

 We will compare the results obtained on each design.